iterative/katacoda-scenarios/get-started/stages/03-adding-a-stage.md

 `dvc stage list --all`{{execute}}

-This is identical to the above list because we only have a single stage for now.
+Note the second list shows `data/data.xml.dvc` as a stage that outputs `data.xml`.
+From the point of view of DVC, a data file tracked by `.dvc` file is a stage as well.

-As we mentioned, `dvc stage add` doesn't immediately run the program supplied.
+As we said above, `dvc stage add` doesn't immediately run the program supplied.
-In order to run a stage, DVC provides `dvc exp run` command.[^3] In the next step we'll run the stage we defined.
+In order to run a stage, DVC provides `dvc exp run` command.<sup>3</sup> In the next step we'll run the stage we defined.

+## Notes

-[^1]: Previously, in DVC 1.x, we used `dvc run` to add new stages and running them.
+<sup>1</sup>: Previously, in DVC 1.x, we used `dvc run` to add new stages and running
+them.
 This command is still available but deprecated, and will be removed in a future version.

-[^2]: Stages added by `dvc run` are (by default) run immediately.
-This is an important difference between DVC 2.0 and DVC 1.x.
+<sup>2</sup>: Stages added by `dvc run` are (by default) run immediately.
+This is an
+important difference between DVC 2.0 and DVC 1.x.

-[^3]: `dvc exp` is a new command introduced in DVC 2.0.
-It has much more capabilities than just running the stages.
+<sup>3</sup>: `dvc exp` is a new command introduced in DVC 2.0.
+It has much more
+capabilities than just running the stages.
 We'll cover it in a later scenario.